delfiterradas/datasync/README.md

 `--rclone_config` is optional only when every source and destination is accessible without a configured rclone remote.
 See the [rclone configuration section](docs/usage.md#configuring-rclone-remotes) for the tested S3-to-S3 use case and guidance on adapting rclone configuration files for other providers.
 To preview copy operations without transferring data, add `--rclone_dry_run`; note that subsequent comparison reports will then describe the unchanged destination.

-> [!WARNING]
-> Provide pipeline parameters on the command line or with Nextflow's `-params-file` option.
-Do not put pipeline parameters in a configuration supplied with `-c`; custom configuration files are intended for executor and resource settings.

 See the [usage documentation](docs/usage.md) for samplesheet rules, destination semantics, remote configuration, and reproducible execution.
 The complete generated parameter reference is available on the [nf-core pipeline page](https://nf-co.re/datasync/parameters).